Crosswinds East Metro Arts and Science School: Houses

-The student body of Crosswinds used to be divided into six houses before Perpich Center for the Arts took over.
-Those houses were called Sun, Sol, Earth, Pangaea, Water, and Aquarius.
+The student body of Crosswinds had been divided into six houses (Sun, Sol, Earth, Pangaea, Water, and Aquarius) before the Perpich Center for the Arts took over management.

-Schedule: The Crosswinds calendar is divided into four quarters, and each quarter is separated by a break.
+The Crosswinds calendar is divided into four quarters, and each quarter is separated by a break.
 The effect of this is that Crosswinds is a year-round school, with school in June and July.
 Instead of a traditional summer vacation, Crosswinds students have part of the months of November, February, May, and August off.
 Students have the option to take elective classes called "intersession" during these break periods.

 Mission

-Crosswinds aims to offer artistic and academic opportunities to children from urban and suburban neighborhoods.
-Crosswinds strives to create a culturally diverse environment where each student's individual learning style is recognized.
+Crosswinds aims to offer artistic and academic opportunities to children from urban and suburban neighborhoods to create a culturally diverse environment recognizing each student's individual learning style.
 The school also places emphasis onto the study of the environment.

 Arts and the Performing Arts

 Students at Crosswinds can take one of four visual or performing art tracks.
 The tracks consist of Visual Art, Band, Orchestra, or Theater.
 The visual and performing art classes meet every day.
 All art areas teach the human experience through their own lenses.